Assistance programs Boston and Suffolk County Massachusetts.

 The Action for Boston Community Development (ABCD) offers Boston and Suffolk County residents several ways to get assistance with bills, rent, housing help, health care, and even help finding employment.
 Call 617.357.6012 to learn more about resources and programs they offer, or to apply.

 - Heating and fuel assistance is offered to help keep low income and/or elderly households warm.
 The ABCD Fuel Assistance program helps annually more than 15,000 low income households in Boston, Newton, and Brookline as well as across Suffolk Coiunty pay their home fuel and heating bills during the heating season.
 There are income criteria in place.
-This program can even provide utility and heating bill assistance to clients whose heat or energy bills are included in their rent.
+This program can even provide utility and heating bill assistance to clients whose heat or energy costs are included in their monthly rent.
 Applications are accepted from November through March at ABCD's Central Office or at any of ABCD location.
 Call 617.357.6012 for more information.
 Learn more on stop a shut off of heat or utility service.

 - Or try the community action agency free Energy conservation program to reduce utility bills.
 Various studies show that if you try to save energy, and implement some basic conservation improvements to your home, you can typically save 25-35 percent on winter heating bills.
 For example, significant improvements in wall and attic insulation, air sealing, weather stripping, and heating system repairs all help low-income households stretch limited resources through New England’s long, cold winter months.